 It took about 2 hours to return to our hotel in Cancun.
 The drive wasn’t bad and it was nice to be able to just sit for a bit.
 It was a great time getting to know our guide as well as talking about we had learned during our tour.
 We were dropped off at the lobby of our hotel and said goodbye to our guide.
 We then went off to other adventures at the resort.

-My first choice for seeing any archeological sites in the Yucatan Peninsula would be to go with a company that offers a private tour.
 From Cancun or Playa del Carmen, it is quite the drive and it is nice to be able to spend the day at the pace you want instead of having to go at the pace the tour company decides.
 You also can ask all the questions that you want.
 You can also hear all of the information – because I am petite I often get nudged out of the way and end up in the back of the group, so I miss some of the cool information that the guide is giving out.
 We have been on a couple of private tours and it’s worth the extra money to go that route.